matuteiglesias/journal/content/Dev/2023-02-23_Executed_GeoJSON_Data_Processing_and_Conversion.md

 **🕒 19:30–20:10**
 **🏷️ Labels**: Geojson, Ogr2Ogr, Gdal, Geopandas, SQL, Data Processing
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to explore and execute various geospatial data processing and conversion tasks using command-line tools and [[Python]] libraries.
+The goal of this session was to explore and execute various geospatial [[data processing]] and conversion tasks using command-line tools and [[Python]] libraries.

 ### Key Activities
 - **Handling GeoJSON File Overwrite Error**: Resolved issues with the GeoJSON driver error by demonstrating how to overwrite existing files and extract features using `ogrinfo` and `ogr2ogr` commands.